great-expectations/great_expectations/docs/getting_started/typical_workflow.rst

 When Great Expectations evaluates this expectation against a dataset that has a column named "rating", it returns a validation result saying whether the data meets the expectation.

-This operation can be executed in one of the following compute environments (engines): Pandas, PySpark and an SQL database.
-This means that the evaluated dataset (or batch of data) can be a Pandas DataFrame, a PySpark DataFrame or a query result set.

 A :ref:`Data Datasource<datasource>` is an object Great Expectations uses to connect to a compute environment (e.g., a Postgres database on a particular host).